-Basils Farm has a number of resident animals in the farm including Llama’s and Babydoll Sheep.
+Basils Farm has resident Llamas and Babydoll Sheep on the farm.
 Our Llama’s are crowd favourites and stay close to the small flock of Baby Doll Sheep: “Sam”, “Shawn”, “Timmy” and “Baba”.

 Llamas are a South American relative of the camel.
 There are four different breeds of South American Camellids: Lama Llama, Lama Alpaca, Lama Guanaco and Lama Vicuna.
 Basils Farm Llamas are Lama Llamas.
 These sturdy animals have traditionally been used by the people of the Andes Mountains.
 At the farm they have an important role as guard llamas, protecting our Baby Doll sheep.
 Llamas are naturally aggressive towards foxes and dogs and extend this protection to their flock or companions.